biomechday/cmu-nbd-S2023/_members/ravesh-sukhnandan.md

 ---

 Ravesh is a PhD candidate in Mechanical Engineering.
-Her research interests include soft robots, bioinspired robots, and muscle mechanics.
+His research interests include soft robots, bioinspired robots, and muscle mechanics.